Get better results with your camera phone: 10 top tips

 FREE PDF: 5 TIPS FOR TAKING GREAT PHOTOS OF YOUR KIDS

-A little pdf I put together containing some simple techniques to get better photos of your kids – these are applicable no matter what camera you’re using, phone, DSLR, compact, anything 🙂
+A little pdf I put together containing some simple techniques to get better photos of your kids – these are applicable not just for camera phone photos – doesn’t matter what camera you’re using, phone, DSLR, compact, anything 🙂

 FAMILY PHOTOGRAPHY E-BROCHURE